 Migrate Postgresql Database Without Downtime

-To practice this guide, PostgreSQL version should be at least 9.6
+To practice this guide, the PostgreSQL version should be at least 9.6

 TL;DR: